 Did you know that you can search the FamilySearch Memories Gallery for photos, documents, and artifacts that might be related to your ancestors?
-Or pictures that might provide social context for the times that your ancestor lived?
+Or pictures that provide social context for the times that your ancestors lived?

 You can!